zakanddev/Google-AI-Studio/README.md

 ## Monetization & Cost Management Strategy

 Calling the Gemini API costs money.
-A single theme generation in this app makes three API calls (1 text, 2 image).
+A single theme generation in this app makes four API calls (1 for the theme description and 3 for the images of the character, background, and obstacle).
 Unrestricted free access would quickly become very expensive.
 Here is a robust strategy to make the app profitable and sustainable.

 ### Monetizing the App